JujuAdams/Scribble/8.0/hdiw-string-parsing.md

 &nbsp;

 Parsing is the process by which a string is broken down into its component parts.
-Parsing text is the first stage in creating **text models**, the core graphics container for Scribble.
+Parsing an input string is the first stage in creating a **text model**, the core graphics container for Scribble.
 At its core, the parser breaks down strings into glyphs.
 However, each glyph has a lot of additional data associated with it, data that is determined by the use of [formatting tags](text-formatting).
+Formatting tags can have multiple parameters and so require special parsing rules.
 Scribble also supports [typewriter events](hdiw-typewriter-and-events) and these need to be parsed too and added to their own data structure.

 Writing a parser in GameMaker using the `string_*()` functions is straight-forward (with the exception of 1-indexed strings 🙄).
 However, these functions are _horrifically_ slow.
 When we call a function like `string_delete()`, GameMaker returns a string.
 This string is a block of data that GameMaker has to allocate, and allocating memory is, unfortunately, a slow operation.
 This doesn't sound like too big of an issue until you consider that this may need to happen hundreds of times per string!